-I am a drawing specialist with an interest in the early modern period and am currently part of a research team working on the cataloguing of Italian drawings at the Ashmolean Museum.
+I am a drawing specialist with an interest in the early modern period and am currently the researcher for the project, The Anonymous Drawing: Values and Identities.
+I have just completed the first part of a research-let exhibition project for the Musei Reali, Turin, on 16th-century Italian drawings.
+Prior to that, I was part of a research team working on the cataloguing of Italian drawings at the Ashmolean Museum.
 I have previously been Research Assistant on a major project funded by the Leverhulme Trust, led by Catherine Whistler, devoted to Raphael and eloquence in drawing, which culminated in the acclaimed exhibition 'Raphael: the Drawings' (Ashmolean Museum 1 June–September).
 Raphael has been the focus of my research with papers and forthcoming articles.

 I was educated as an art historian at the University Federico II in Naples before completing an MA at the UCL focusing on graphic arts.
 I joined the Department of Prints and Drawings at the British Museum as a Michael Bromberg Fellow and subsequently the Ashmolean Museum as a Print Room Assistant and then Print Room Supervisor.
-Shortly after becoming Senior Print Room Supervisor, I was appointed Research Assistant on the Leverhulme-funded research devoted to Raphael drawings.
+I was appointed Research Assistant on the Leverhulme-funded research project devoted to Raphael drawings.
 I was the recipient of the 2013 Francis Haskell scholarship which led to a collaboration with the Gabinetto di Stampe e Disegni Uffizi, Florence, and Museum Fellow at the Bibliotheca Hertziana, Max Planck Institute, Rome (March-May 2018).
-My current post has been made possible with the generous support of the Tavolozza Foundation http://www.tavolozzafoundation.com.

-2019.
-On Raphael’s use of blind stylus and on new sketches for the Disputa, in Catherine Whistler, Ben Thomas eds., Raphael: Drawing and Eloquence, Accademia Raffaello, Urbino, forthcoming
+2020.
+On Raphael’s use of blind stylus and on new sketches for the Disputa, in Catherine Whistler, Ben Thomas eds., Raphael: Drawing and Eloquence, Accademia Raffaello, Urbino, 2020, pp. 85-99

 2017.
 Raphael.
-The Drawings, Catherine Whistler, Ben Thomas eds. with Achim Gnann, Oxford
+The Drawings, Catherine Whistler, Ben Thomas, with Achim Gnann and Angelamaria Aceto, Oxford, 2017

 2016.
 A rediscovered drawing by Jean Boulanger (c.1608-1680), Print Quarterly, (4) pp. 406-14